+And the great sanctuaries, in seven great citadels, were readied by the seven lords.
+With twilight upon the world, together the United Flame of Mankind opened the path before them.
 This was the moment an entire age had sacrificed for, had built for, had dreamed of, and hoped for.
-A path to a destination that kept safe the souls of the age.
+For the sake of all, a path to a destination that kept safe the souls of the age.
 And to this was their great genius made evident.

 For another journey was beginning, where and when theirs would end–the elsewhere, the elsewhen.